JorgeGarciaIrazabal/senv/README.md

+# Project in a very early stage
+There are a lot of features missing and documentation might not align with the tool.

 # senv (Super Environment)

 **Senv (Super Environment)** is a tool to simplify **dependency management**, **packaging**, **distribution**, **testing**, and **consumption** of your applications and libraries.